 - 7. Maintain target airspeed +5 KIAS, -0 KIAS. - 8.
 Turns, climbs, and descents should be practiced. - 9.
 To recover: - a.
-Smoothly apply full power and apply rudder smoothly to maintain heading and coordination. - b.
-Turn carburetor heat OFF. - c.
+Smoothly apply full power and apply rudder smoothly to maintain heading and coordination. - Turn carburetor heat OFF. - c.
 Adjust the pitch and trim accordingly to maintain altitude. - d.
 Retract the flaps to 20°. - e.
-As the aircraft accelerates through 60 KIAS, retract the flaps. - 10.
+Retract the remaining flaps gradually. - 10.
 After the maneuver is complete, trim the aircraft for cruise.